 The unique character of the Piano Academy's program stems first and foremost from our distinctive "collective" teaching system and the outstanding core faculty that make it work.
 How many summer programs do you know where there are no "second-class" students, no "junior" instructors to whom younger and less advanced participants are relegated?
 Where every student gets a lesson with nearly every member of the regular faculty?
 And what a fantastic faculty it is: modesty aside, you'd have to look long and hard to find a more knowledgeable, dedicated and inspiring group of teachers-and you just won't find one that functions better as a team.
 True collective teaching requires a terrific investment of time and energy from each member of the teaching team in order to come to lessons well informed, ready to reinforce and complement the work of colleagues.
 It really helps if the teachers also like and admire each other as individuals and as musicians-which we most definitely do!
 It can take years to find the perfect mixture of personalities and pedagogical gifts, then hone the collaboration to a fine art.
 But when you manage to-as I believe we have at the Piano Academy-the results are truly magical.
 But don't take my word for it.
 Judge for yourself: click on the "Testimonials" link at left, and read some of the appreciative messages from participants, parents and teachers.
 They represent only a fraction of the scores of unsolicited thank-you letters we have received over the years.

 Our guest master teachers have played an equally crucial role in the Academy's success.
 Each year, we feature some of the world's most distinguished artist teachers in master classes, lecture-recitals and performances.
 For Summer 2016, we have put together a stellar roster of master teachers including long-time friends of the Academy Hans Boepple, Read Gainsford, Menahem Pressler and Karen Shaw; and returning artist teachers Jean-Louis Haguenauer, Joseph Kalichstein and Emile Naoumoff.
-Making his first appearance at the Academy will be charismatic rising star Sean Chen, whose artistry and engaging personality are winning admirers wherever he performs.
+Making their first appearances at the Academy will be charismatic rising star Sean Chen and the dynamic Lomazov/Rackers Piano Duo, whose artistry and engaging personalities are winning admirers wherever they perform.

-Among the noted artist teachers who have shared their insights and expertise with us over the years are Edward Auer, Edmund Battersby, Jonathan Biss, Marvin Blickenstaff, Hans Boepple, Evelyne Brancart, Enrica Cavallo-Gulli, Constance Knox Carroll, Richard Cass, Frederic Chiu, Mia Chung, Arnaldo Cohen, Robert Durso, Sophia Gilmson, Jean-Louis Haguenauer, Eric Larsen, Marion Hall, Leonard Hokanson, Jeffrey Jacob, Rosita Kerr-Mang, Barbara Lister-Sink, Anthony de Mare, Virginia Marks, Natalie Matovinovic, Yong Hi Moon, Louis Nagel, Emile Naoumoff, Walter Robert, Ann Schein, Logan Skelton, James Tocco, Irina Voro, Ralph Votapek, Weekley and Arganbright, John Weems and Robert Weirich.
+Among the noted artist teachers who have shared their insights and expertise with us over the years are Edward Auer, Edmund Battersby, Jonathan Biss, Marvin Blickenstaff, Evelyne Brancart, Constance Knox Carroll, Richard Cass, Frederic Chiu, Arnaldo Cohen, Sophia Gilmson, Leonard Hokanson, Gilbert Kalish, Barbara Lister-Sink, Anthony de Mare, Yong Hi Moon, John O’Conor, Roberto Plano, Ann Schein, Logan Skelton, James Tocco, Nelita True, Andre Watts and Robert Weirich.
 We are deeply indebted to all, not only for giving so generously of themselves to our young performers, but also for helping lift the Piano Academy into the top echelon of summer institutes.

 Dear prospective students: if you attend the Piano Academy, you will be immersed in music from morning to night.
 You will be challenged as you have rarely been challenged.
 You will work feverishly, and you'll probably progress faster than you imagine is possible.
 Is it hard?
 You bet!
 But if your experience is typical, it may well be the most stimulating and memorable three weeks of your life.